mllinares/pymds_dev/README.md

 Install
 -------
-Just download the package, extract it in your working directory.
+Download the package and extract it in your working directory.
+If your install does not meet the following requirements, create a virtual environment and install the libraries.

-- Requirements :
+Requirements :
 - Python 3.10.9
 - Pyro-ppl 1.8.4
 - Pyro-api 0.1.2